 The 2019-2020 JewV’Nation Fellowship DEI Leadership Cohort will include 10-12 North American Reform Jewish leaders ages 18 to 118 who are passionate about diversity, equity, and inclusion.
 Jews of Color, LGBTQIA+ Jews, Jews with disabilities, and Jews from other marginalized identities are encouraged to apply.
 Applicants should be passionate about building an inclusive Jewish community through working with congregations to create spaces rooted in audacious hospitality.
 The 2019-2020 fellows will be ambitious, reflective leaders committed to personal and professional growth.
 Does this sound like you?
 If so – Apply Now!
 The application will close on Friday, September 27, 2019.

 Why this fellowship?

-Approximately 10% of the North American Jewish community identify as LGBTQIA+ Jews, a fifth of the Jewish population is racially and ethnically diverse, and more than 70% of non-Orthodox Jews who married after 2000 were in interfaith marriages, and these numbers are only growing.
 We know that Jewish communities are enriched when all people are equipped not only to participate, but to lead.
-Fellows in the JewV’Nation Leadership Cohort lead in co-creating vibrant, exciting, and innovative Jewish programming that elevates the leadership and experience of Jews for years to come.
+Fellows in the 2019-2020 JewV’Nation Diversity, Equity and Inclusion (DEI) Leadership Cohort will lead in co-creating vibrant, exciting, and innovative Jewish initiatives that enriches our communities for years to come.
 Our brightest possible Jewish future requires that individual Jews and their loved ones are included, not despite their diversity and interests, but because of them.